Music Mode: Transforming Robot Movement into Music Increases Likability and Perceived Intelligence: Design Process

 \subsection{Implementation}

 The core principle of the final Music Mode is that specific signals within the robot function as triggers for playing audio samples.
 These signals can be at the control level, for example the target positions of the arm joint actuators, or higher-level post-processed states like “two humans are detected in the robot’s view”.
+The audio samples follow the paradigm of a general audio playback device.
+While Music Mode is enabled, any actuation activates a corresponding musical track for the duration of the movement.
+When the movement finishes, the musical track stops and awaits the next actuation of that joint, then the musical track restarts from the beginning.
 During the development process, we first built an off-robot system to generate the sounds.
 This was followed by a less technically complex, but more responsive on-robot implementation.